SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 [^3]: And I figure this would make for a pretty poor joke.

 [^4]: A large neon sign wouldn't have gone amiss either.

+[^5]: I imagine our sys-admin will be pleased to have some scratch space back too.